1935 Yangtze flood: Social and economic impact

 The after-effects of this catastrophe were so dreadful that many of those who survived this disaster eventually died due to starvation.
 Similar to the flood of 1931, there had been a drought the previous year which had led to a grain shortage, which was then exacerbated as the existing crops and seed were washed away and 1.5-million hectares of total farmland was flooded.
 The early summer flooding of the Han River, a tributary of the Yangtze River, also resulted in the rice shortage of 1935 because much of the rice-producing infrastructure of Hubei Province was significantly damaged.

 The spread of diseases as a result of the catastrophe included conjunctivitis, dermatitis, tuberculosis.
 The corpses from the fatalities also led to the spread of several contagious diseases.

-At the time of the 1935 flood, China was not only recovering from the earlier 1931 disaster but it was also in the midst of a prolonged armed conflict with Japan; which had been occurring intermittently throughout the decade and was in the process of leading up to the Second Sino-Japanese War (1937-45).
+At the time of the 1935 flood, China was not only recovering from the earlier 1931 disaster but it was also in the midst of a prolonged armed conflict with Japan; which had been occurring intermittently throughout the decade and was in the process of leading up to the Second Sino-Japanese War (1937–45).
 This was a result of Japan's repeated attempts to dominate China as Japan was intent on capturing China's natural resources, food and labour in order to service its empire.

 Additionally, there were also continual disputes between the Chinese Nationalist Army and the Red Army (Chinese Communist Party) in the years leading up to the Chinese Civil War.
 Due to this, humanitarian aid was already arriving in China before the occurrence of the flood and resulting famine.
 The funding for this relief effort was raised through the collection of private donations to organizations such as the Red Cross which was similar to the manner of other disasters of the era.

 At the time, newspapers around the world ran articles about the devastation of this flood.
 These articles covered the fact that significant crops had been lost and that landslides and standing water had now made it impossible for farmers to start over and replant.

-Government response
+Long term response

 In an effort to control the flooding, plans to create a dam across the Yangtze River were first proposed in the early 1900s.
 In the wake of the 1935 and 1954 floods, there was increased public support for the idea.
 However, the project was abandoned during the second China Civil War.
 The plans were then resurrected in 1994 and in 2012, the dam became operational.
 This dam was called the Three Gorges Dam.
 Currently, it has the capacity to hold 22 cubic kilometres of water in its reservoir.
 This is projected to increase the time spans between major floods from an average of 10 years to as long as 100 years.
 Since the Three Gorges Dam has finished construction, there has not been another major flood to test the dam's flood prevention potential.